owl73/westmarch-landol/rules/combat.md

 If an enemy has initiative, you might die before that strike!

 ### Attack
 Roll under or equal to your attack stat.
-(Nat 1 is crit, nat 20 is a fail) If there is a success, the player rolls the damage of their weapon and the enemy takes that damage.
+If there is a success, the player rolls the damage of their weapon and the enemy takes that damage.